 - Follow up communications – You should follow up with as many people as you can, whom you met.

-- Ask for their business cards, or ask the relevant person if you can have their details.
-Try and make any response individual to each person.
+- Ask for their business cards, or ask the relevant person if you can have their contact details.
+Try and make any response, individual to each person.

-- If you finally receive a job offer, it could either be on the spot or via a phone call a little later.
-Rather than rushing and saying yes on impulse.
+- If you finally receive a job offer, it could either be on the spot or via a phone call a little later down the track.
+Rather than rushing and saying yes on impulse, have time to think about what they are offering and if it is the job you really want.

 - Be calm, and then ask yourself the most important question out of all of them, “Why do you want to work for this company?”